Go Account Management

 Account lifecycle

-Once an encrypted keystore for Ethereum accounts exists it, it can be used to manage accounts for the entire account lifecycle requirements of a Go native application.
+Once an encrypted keystore for Ethereum accounts exists, it can be used to manage accounts for the entire account lifecycle requirements of a Go native application.
 This includes the basic functionality of creating new accounts and deleting existing ones as well as updating access credentials, exporting existing accounts, and importing them on other devices.

 Although the keystore defines the encryption strength it uses to store accounts, there is no global master password that can grant access to all of them.
 Rather each account is maintained individually, and stored on disk in its encrypted format individually, ensuring a much cleaner and stricter separation of credentials.